ajaen4/kinesis-flink-hudi-benchmark/README.md

 ## Sending events with Locust

+### Locally

 Once deployed, you can make use of the provided Locust application to send events to the Kinesis Stream.
-Just make sure that your AWS profile and Kinesis Stream name are properly configured in ```event_generation/.env``` and run
+Just make sure that the environment variables are properly configured in ```event_generation/.env``` (add AWS_PROFILE if you want to use a different one from the default) and run:

 ```bash
 cd event_generation